tenjin/tenjin-unity-sdk/README.md

 instance.AppendAppSubversion(8888);
 instance.Connect();
 ```
+---
+## <a id="liveops-campaigns"></a>LiveOps Campaigns

+Tenjin supports retrieving of user attribution information, like sourcing ad network and campaign, from the SDK.
+This will allow developers to collect and analyze user-level attribution data in real-time.
+Here are the possible use cases using Tenjin LiveOps Campaigns:

+- If you have your own data anlytics tool, custom callback will allow you to tie the attribution data to your in-game data per device level.
+- Show different app content depending on where the user comes from.
+For example, if user A is attributed to organic and user B is attributed to Facebook and user B is likely to be more engaged with your app, then you want to show a special in-game offer after the user installs the app.
+If you want to discuss more specific use cases, please write to support@tenjin.com.

+:Warning **NOTE: LiveOps Campaigns is a paid feature, so please contact your Tenjin account manager if you would like to get access.

+---
 ## <a id="customer-user-id"></a>Customer User ID

 You can set and get customer user id to send as a parameter on events.